creyer/scala_sbt_jpostal/README.md

 Any projects that wants to use jpostal will need to set their `java.library.path` to `/jpostal/src/main/jniLibs`

-Also the NLP data will be set to where ever the env variable `LIBPOSTAL_DATA` is set to in the `Dockerfile`.
+Also the NLP data location will be set to where ever the env variable `LIBPOSTAL_DATA` is set to in the `Dockerfile`.
 Default being: `/postal/libpostaldata`